MyEtherWallet/MEWconnect-web-client/README.md

     - to see the events and signals related to webRTC
   - MEWconnect:websocketWrapper
     - to see the events related to setting up the webRTC connection
+  - MEWconnect:*,MEWconnectVerbose:*,simple-peer
+    - what we usually use for debugging

 <br>